Definition of ‘Reflect’: To think, meditate, or ponder'.

-Why do I need to evidence reflective accounts?
+Why do I need to evidence my reflective account?

 The reflective requirement of the process encourages you as a nurse (or midwife) to reflect on your practice so that it is easier to identify changes or improvements on your practice or on what you have learnt.
 You will also need to evidence that you have thought about how this relates to the Code and document this as part of your reflective account.